Advantages and Disadvantages of an HOA

 The rules may also dictate where you are allowed to store your outside garbage container.

-And the rules may tell you IF you are allowed to park on the street, or IF you are allowed to park in the driveway, or IF all cars must be out of sight.
+And the rules may tell you IF you are allowed to park on the street, IF you are allowed to park in the driveway, or IF all cars must be out of sight.

 All of this is to say that the exterior appearance of your home will need to fit a certain vision, based on the HOA rules.